 - When the image fades, open your eyes and begin your candle gazing again.

 - Repeat 3-4 times.
 This is a practice to build up to, so start for just a few moments a day and as it feels comfortable, increase the amount of time you spend in trataka.

 Self-massage with warm sesame oil.
 Sesame oil is a grounding and warming oil, great for balancing Vata.
-This is not a ‘wham bam thank you ma’am’, slap-it-on oiling.
-It’s a loving, nurturing, ‘treat yourself the way you want to be treated’ kind of oiling.
+This is not a slap-it-on oiling.
+It’s a loving, nurturing kind of oiling.

-- Place a good amount of heated oil all over you body from head to toe.
+- Place a good amount of heated oil all over your body.

 - Start back at your scalp and spend time on each area of the body, working your way down to your toes.

 - The movements should be slow and deeply connected.